"We no dey carry last": Nigerian aunties rock aso-ebi in UK for Queen's burial

 Veteran Nigerian journalist, Dele Momodu, took to social media to share photos of these Nigerian aunties rocking beautiful aso-ebi at Queen Elizabeth’s burial.

-Aso-ebi is known to be a big part of Nigerian parties and these aunties made sure to represent in London.
+Asoebi is known to be a big part of Nigerian parties, and these aunties made sure to represent the country in London.

+Peeps impressed by dynamic shot of Meghan Markle captured crying at Queen Elizabeth's funeral: “A serve”

-In the caption of the post, Momodu revealed that the fabrics were sent all the way from Lagos to London in time for the late queen’s burial.
+In the post's caption, Momodu revealed that the fabrics were sent all the way from Lagos to London in time for the late queen’s burial.

-The Nigerian aunties’ aso-ebi is also said to have gone viral to the point of making it to international news outlet, Sky News.
+The Nigerian aunties’ asoebi is also said to have gone viral to make it to the international news outlet, Sky News.

-It was also revealed that the palace has requested for it to be displayed at the London Museum.
+It was also revealed that the palace requested it to be displayed at the London Museum.

 The caption reads: